Azure Cosmos DB: Serverless database computing using Azure Functions

 - Create an event-driven Azure Cosmos DB trigger in an Azure Function.
 This trigger relies on change feed streams to monitor your Azure Cosmos DB container for changes.
 When any changes are made to a container, the change feed stream is sent to the trigger, which invokes the Azure Function.

-- Alternatively, bind an Azure Function to an Azure Cosmos DB collection using an input binding.
+- Alternatively, bind an Azure Function to an Azure Cosmos DB container using an input binding.
 Input bindings read data from a container when a function executes.

-- Bind a function to an Azure Cosmos DB collection using an output binding.
+- Bind a function to an Azure Cosmos DB container using an output binding.
 Output bindings write data to a container when a function completes.

 At this time, the Azure Cosmos DB trigger, input bindings, and output bindings work with SQL API and Graph API accounts only.